-At the same time, medical doctors started to write in their journals the first articles on homosexuality, and started to use this specific word from 1891 on.
-In 1897, Aletrino would be the first serious doctor to take the cause of homosexuals.
+sexuality and used this specific word from 1891 on.
+In 1897, Aletrino would be the first serious doctor to take up the cause of homosexuals.
 The first major Dutch "case history" was an apologetic letter of an anonymous doctor, a self-declared "uranian", written in 1870 and finally published in 1883.
 He had written this letter as an answer to a negative review of the work of Ulrichs in a medical journal.
 This letter appeared as a case history, apparently uncensored.
-So the first Dutch defense of uranism had a rather benign reception and caused no stir.
+The first Dutch defense of uranism therefore had a rather benign reception and caused no major stir.
 The first more thoughtful review of a German medical book on homosexuality was written in 1892 by a doctor who cooperated with Van Eeden.
-The relations between the medical people - at that time still a rather progressive group working at their professionalization - and the new literary movement of the 1880s were strong, and included discussions of homosexuality.
-One of those discussions was a tribunal they staged in 1891 to decide whether Saar de Swart, a sculptress and a maecenas of artists, was a lesbian after a painter had fallen hopelessly in love with her, and was rejected.
-The tribunal decided she was not a lesbian although she never lived with male, and always with female companions during her long life (see for an overview of this Dutch gay history, Hekma 1987 & 2004).
+The relations between the medical scientific community - at that time still a rather progressive group working at their professionalization - and the new literary movement of the 1880s was strong, and included discussions of homosexuality.
+One of those discussions was a tribunal they staged in 1891 to decide whether Saar de Swart (Elisabeth Sara Clasina de Swart), a sculptress and a maecenas of artists, was a lesbian after a painter had fallen hopelessly in love with her and was rejected.
+The tribunal decided she was not a lesbian although she never lived with a man and only kept female companions during her long life (see for an overview of this Dutch gay history, Hekma 1987 & 2004).